 Create an internal load balancer with a static internal IPv4 address

-To create an internal load balancer that uses a static internal IPv4 address, follow the instructions at:
+To create an internal load balancer that uses a static internal IPv4 address, see the following:

 Use a static internal IPv4 or IPv6 address for a secondary network interface